ChampiB/Homing-Pigeon/README.md

 ----------------------

-The Homing Pigeon documentation is available on the [github wiki](https://github.com/ChampiB/Homing-Pigeon/wiki).
+A tutorial to Homing Pigeon is available on the [github wiki](https://github.com/ChampiB/Homing-Pigeon/wiki), and a more detailed documentation is available [here](https://champib.github.io/Homing-Pigeon/html/index.html).

 ## Issues for reporting bugs